UniMath/GrpdHITs/README.md

 - coq_makefile -f _CoqProject -o Makefile
 - make

-To decrease the compilation time, it is suggested to do `make -j 3` instead of `make`.
+To decrease the compilation time, it is suggested to do `make -j 3` instead of `make`.# RezkCompletion